edisonAlbaSarmiento/Json_a_buffer/README.md

 # Json_a_buffer
 Created with CodeSandbox
-Pass an object to buffer format
+Pass an object to buffer format from node js